Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: QNM spectrum of the scalar field with the Robin boundary condition

 In later calculations, we mainly use the periodic parameter $\theta$ defined by equation (\ref{rp}) instead of $\kappa$ as the Robin parameter.
 We can take its domain as $0 \leq \theta < 2\pi$ without loss of generality.
 Note that $\theta=0$ ($\kappa=\pm\infty$) corresponds to the Dirichlet boundary condition, while $\theta=\pi$ ($\kappa=0$) corresponds to the Neumann boundary condition.
-For simplicity, we set the wave number $k=0$, that is, we will focus on homogeneous modes.